-Power BI is a reporting and business intelligence tool replacing Hyperion.
+Power BI is a reporting and business intelligence tool.

-Sign in to Power BI using the links below with your Middlebury email address and password.
+Sign in to Power BI using the link below with your Middlebury email address and password.
+You can also use the shortcut go/powerbi

 Frequently Asked Questions